 'We Knew It Was a Setup': Brian Flores Speaks After Filing Suit Against NFL Over Racist Hiring

-Brian Flores speaks after filing suit against NFL over racist hiring originally appeared on NBC Sports Boston
+Brian Flores speaks after filing suit against NFL over racist hiring originally appeared on NBC Sports Philadelphia

 One day after his bombshell lawsuit was filed against the NFL alleging racist hiring practices by the league, former Miami Dolphins head coach Brian Flores is speaking out.